prevent color bleed in laundry

 Having a hard time removing a color bleed stain?
 Bring your garments to our expert cleaning team at one of our 20+ convenient Colorado locations!

-How to Prevent a Color Bleed in the Wash
+How to Prevent Color Bleed in Laundry

 Save Your Clothes From Color Bleeding

-If you’re unsure and nervous about damaging your clothing, bring your items to the experts at Dependable Cleaners for safe washing and drying, or consider our convenient laundry pickup and delivery service!
-Our quality guarantee ensures your clothing will be treated with the highest quality care, including our proprietary 7 point inspection system to best protect your garments.
+Whether you’re looking to prevent color bleed or treat color bleed, it’s important to take the right steps to protect your garments.
+If you’re unsure about how to handle color bleeding in the wash, consider bringing your items to our experts at Dependable Cleaners for safe washing and drying, , or consider our convenient laundry pickup and delivery serviceOur quality guarantee ensures your clothing will be treated with the highest quality care, including our proprietary 7 point inspection system to best protect your garments.